kaakeee/Stockie/.appmod/documentation.md

 - Validation for empty username/password

 ### Default Users
-The system initializes with three default users:
+The system initializes with three default users.
+Note: role names must exactly match the `UserRole` enum values; see note after this list.
 1. Administrator
  - Username: "admin"
  - Password: "admin123"
  - Email: "admin@stockie.com"

 2. Supervisor
  - Username: "supervisor"
  - Password: "supervisor123"
  - Email: "supervisor@stockie.com"

 3. Operator
  - Username: "operador"
  - Password: "operador123"
  - Email: "operador@stockie.com"

+NOTE: The `UserRole` enum uses English values (`Administrator`, `System`, `Operator`, `Supervisor`).
+The default user creation must use role strings that match these enum names exactly.
+In the current code the third default user has username `operador` and role string `Operador` (Spanish) — this mismatch can cause `Enum.Parse` to fail at runtime.
+Recommended fixes:
+- Change the default role string to `Operator` when inserting the default user, or
+- Change the `UserRole` enum to include `Operador` (not recommended).

 ## Future Improvements
 1. Implement password hashing for security